pileyan/MIEM/README.md

 # MIEM
-1) On 2-legged Hubbard ladders
+1) On n-legged Hubbard ladders